brett-rose/imageryInWebGIS/readme.md

 * Visualizing oblique imagery and performing building height measurements.

 1. Deployment instruction:
-Unzip to your web server, e.g. 'c:\inetpub\wwwroot\imagery2016' Access them through your web server: e.g. http://localhost/imagery2016 Use Chrome if possible as these samples were not well tested on other browsers.
+Unzip to your web server, e.g. 'c:\inetpub\wwwroot\imageryInWebGIS' Access them through your web server: e.g. http://localhost/imageryInWebGIS Use Chrome if possible as these samples were not well tested on other browsers.

 2. Samples

-Please see http://localhost/imagery2016 for a list of samples.
+Please see http://localhost/imageryInWebGIS for a list of samples.

 Some samples may require an ArcGIS online organization account to access the image services.